TimCinel/TheJays/README.md

     #edit `download.list` to use dates from the last week (or use macro)
     vim download.list

+    #download the streams and create a playlist (obvious in this case)
     downloadStreams.sh && makePlaylist.sh

+    #play the streams. if you like mplayer:
+    cat Currently\ Playing.m3u | xargs mplayer -really-quiet

 ## Credits ##